SNIC: Synthesized Noisy Images using Calibration

 \section{Introduction}

 All digital images contain noise as a by-product of the capture process.
 Noise arises from the quantum effects of photon arrival, and from various electronic components in the sensor and camera circuitry, including sensor readout, amplifiers, and analog-to-digital conversion.
-Images captured in low-light environments, and especially with the smaller sensors found on smartphones, typically include considerable amounts of noise, negatively affecting the appearance and aesthetics of the images.
+Images captured in low-light environments, and especially with the smaller sensors in smartphones, typically include considerable amounts of noise.
+This degrades image quality.
 Thus, noise reduction, or denoising, is an important and difficult task that has been the focus of active research for years.
-Denoising is an ill-posed inverse problem with no one correct solution, but rather an infinite set of possible solutions.
-Denoising is best performed on RAW images (rather than camera-generated JPEGs) because RAW images are scene-referred, undergo less processing by the image signal processor (ISP), contain linear data, and do not include gamma correction.
+Denoising is best performed on RAW images (rather than camera-generated JPEGs) because RAW images are scene-referred, contain linear data, and undergo less processing by the image signal processor (ISP).

-Currently most research in denoising focuses on machine learning models.
+Currently, most research in denoising focuses on machine learning models.
 Thus, researchers developing new denoising algorithms rely on large image datasets to train and test their models.
-There are three main approaches to acquiring an adequate dataset.
+There are three main approaches to acquire an adequate dataset.